Comprehensive Cardiovascular Screening with Max Pulse Technology

 Remaining Blood Volume (RBV):

 Healthy arteries are flexible and elastic, but over time, the walls of your arteries can harden.
-Atherosclerosis occurs when the blood vessels that carry oxygen and nutrients from your heart to the rest of your body (arteries) become thick and stiff- sometimes restricting blood flow to your organs and tissues.
+Atherosclerosis develops as arteries, responsible for transporting oxygen and nutrients from the heart to the body, thicken and stiffen, potentially impeding blood flow to organs and tissues.
 This test will provide early detection of arterial hardening or atherosclerosis.

-The Max Pulse Autonomic Balance and Stress Report
+Max Pulse: Assessing Autonomic Balance and Stress Levels

 It analyzes the variation of heart beats to know the physical and mental stress state and the balance status of autonomic nervous system.
 Heart Rate Variability (HRV) Measures the degree of fluctuation in the length of intervals between heart beats.
 For healthy people, HRV shows a fluctuation in heart rate while unhealthy people have simple and consistent heart rate.
 HRV measures the adaptability of the cardiovascular system and autonomic nervous system, which is composed of the sympathetic nervous system (SNS) and parasympathetic nervous system (PNS).
 Your sympathetic nervous system plays the role of the accelerator, also known as your body’s flight or fight.
 Meanwhile, your parasympathetic nervous system functions as the brake, also known as rest and repair.
-A healthy person has a balanced autonomic nervous system.
+An individual in good health possesses a well-regulated autonomic nervous system.
 The Max Pulse is a great tool for measuring and monitoring cardiovascular health.
 Max Pulse professionals at Dr. Thaik’s office are experienced at providing therapy and protocols based on individual results.